SarthakNarayan/Portfolio-blog-website/content/posts/blogs/using-bookmarklets.md

 ---
-title: "Using bookmarklets "
+title: "Using bookmarklets"
-cover: /media/using-bookmarklets-cover.jpg
+cover: /media/using-bookmarklets/cover-bookmarklet.jpg
 date: 2021-05-29T15:02:48.381Z
 description: This post shows how you can use bookmarklets to toggle the visibility the YouTube control panel.
-slug: bookmarklets
 tags:
   - post
   - Javascript
 draft: false
+hide: false
 ---
 This post is a step by step process on how you can use bookmarklets to toggle the visibility of the YouTube control panel using simple JavaScript.
 So how did I get this idea?